 Log-transformation of the outcome variable did not markedly improve the non-normality of residuals, (Shapiro−Wilk=0.96,p=.008).
 Instead, exclusion of outliers according to Tukey’s method (observations above and below 1.5x the Inter Quartile Range (IQR), see Tukey1977) improved the model fit such that residuals were normally distributed, (Shapiro−Wilk=0.99,p=.72), and individual cases had low influence on the model (Cook’s Distances all < .10, see Appendix Figure ?).
 The adjusted model supported the original significant positive effect of Team Performance Expectations on Team Click, β=.36 (95%CI=.16,.55), SE=0.10, t(9.78)=3.66, p<.01, , .
 See Appendix ?
 Table ? for a comparison of adjusted models.
-These results confirm the prediction that those who experience more positive violations around team performance also experience an higher levels of Team Click—shown in this case by an increase in feelings of Team Click between pre- and post-Tournament measurements.
-The slope of the adjusted model is included in the scatterplot of figure ? purposes of comparison
+These results confirm the prediction that those who experience more positive violations around team performance also experience higher levels of Team Click—shown in this case by an increase in feelings of Team Click between pre- and post-Tournament measurements.

 Figure 7: Team Performance Expectations predicts change in Team Click.
 The blue slope is the original line of best fit, the red slope has been adjusted according to the predictions of the linear model

 Overall Tournament The overall relationship between Team Performance Expectations and Team Click was analysed using a subset of data that included observations from the two mid-Tournament surveys as well as the post-Tournament survey (Team Performance Expectation was not administered to athletes in the pre-Tournament survey).
+The three-item Team Click factor, consistent throughout all four surveys, was used in place of the six-item Team Click measure to analyse post- and pre- to post-Tournament subsets.
 A scatterplot depicting the relationship between Team Performance Expectations and Team Click is displayed in Figure ?
-The three-item Team Click factor, consistent throughout all four surveys, was used in place of the six-item Team Click measure used in the analysis of post- and pre- to post-Tournament subsets

 Figure 8: Team Performance Expectations predicts Team Click in Overall Tournament subset